 During the Medicare Annual Election Period, which happens each year in the fall between October 15th through December 7th, you are allowed to make changes to your existing drug coverage.
 The Medicare website offers a convenient Tool that allows you to find the most cost-efficient plan for you in the next year.

 Additional Coverage in Mental Health Care

-When discussing Part B, we mentioned the scenario in which you could pay out-of-pocket deductibles with no caps.
+When discussing Part B, we mentioned the scenario in which you could pay out-of-pocket copayments with no caps.
 In other words, there is no limit to how much you may spend on your mental health care needs.
 That is where a Medigap or Medicare Supplement plan can help.

 Medigap and Medicare Supplement Plans are health insurance policies that you can purchase to help pay for some or all of these cost-sharing items.
 This type of plan then pays after Medicare approves your claim and pays their share.
 There are 10 different standardized Medigap policies available in most states.

 With many different options, Medigap Plan F has consistently been a favorite for many years.
 Plan F covers all the gaps in Medicare Parts A and B. Plan G has gained popularity more recently as Plan F will go away in 2020.
 You can see more on Plan F and Plan G here.

 Medicare supplements can be used at any provider that accepts Medicare.
 However, many psychiatrists do not accept Medicare, so it is important to check with your doctor before beginning any therapy.

 Alternatively, another option to help pay for the gaps in Medicare mental health coverage is a Medicare Advantage plan, or Part C. These plans are private healthcare policies that pay instead of Medicare.
 When you enroll in a Medicare Advantage plan, you’ll generally receive your care from providers that are in that specific plan’s network.